 Characterisation of DNA-protein crosslink proteolysis repair

-This DPhil project aims to delineate this new DNA-protein crosslink repair pathway by using standard biochemical and cell biological techniques coupled to the state of the art technologies such as Crisper/Cas9 gene editing, mass-spectrometry and super-resolutions microscopy.
+This DPhil project aims to characterise SPRTN enzymatic activity and DNA-protein crosslink repair pathway by using standard biochemical and cell biological techniques coupled to the state of the art technologies such as Crisper/Cas9 gene editing, mass-spectrometry and super-resolution microscopy.
+The student's work will directly help us to elucidate the mechanism of SPRTN in genome stability and its enormous potential for cancer therapy.